CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

     sudo docker-compose down
     ```

-## Load single container live
+## Load a single container live

-Load a single container is very useful to test a newly create production service container or to launch the frontend while the backend is being debugged.
+Loading a single container is very useful to test a newly create production service container or to launch the frontend while the backend is being debugged.

 You can easily load any container live in your Assemblyline Dev environment by following these instructions:

 !!! note
     For this demo we will assume that you want to run the service container from the [developing an Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.

-=== "Pycharm Professional"
+=== "PyCharm Professional"

     1. Click the `Run` menu then select `Edit Configurations...`
     2. Click the `+` button at the top left`